2004 2005 2006 2007 2008 2009 2010 2011 2012

 Constitutional reform has been a hot topic of debate and parliamentary discussion for a few years now, the preparation is mostly done.
 All that remains is to

-steer the conversation towards the empowerment of women.
-After all, amending the Constitution to include Aborigines and enabling equal rights between women and
+steer the conversation towards the equitableempowerment of women.
+After all, a Constitution that include Aborigines and enabling equal rights between women and

 men through provision of a womenís legislature, are one and the same.

 Aboriginal knowledge systems embracing autonomous women's and men's business are far more sophisticated than could ever be imagined from the naivete of Western